Samiser/corona-gpa-calculator/README.md

 Abertay have given told us how they will calculate our GPA but it can be quite confusing.

-I decided to implement this simple tool to help people find out how their GPA will be affected by the new policy.
+I decided to implement this simple flask app to help people find out how their GPA will be affected by the new policy.